Prep Time: 20 minutes | Cook Time: 20 minutes | Total Time: 40 minutes | Yield: 4 Arepas | Servings: 1 Arepa

 - Divide the dough into quarters, and roll each quarter into a ball.
 Form balls into disks, about the thickness of your pinkie finger.
 If you notice the dough is too sticky, cook it in the pan longer to thicken.
 If you notice the dough is cracking very easily, add a small amount of water.

-- Preheat a nonstick pan on medium-low heat.
+- Preheat a nonstick pan with oil on medium-low heat.
 Cook the arepas for about 10 minutes on each side or until golden brown.
 Use low heat to ensure they are cooked all the way through.

 - Serve with your choice of fillings and sides.